aws-amplify/amplify-js/docs/media/tutorials/building-web-apps/index.md

 **To test:**

 1. Save the changes and run `npm start`,
-    `awsmobile run`, or
+    `amplify run`, or
-    `awsmobile publish --test` to launch your app.
+    `amplify publish --test` to launch your app.
 Use your app so that tracked events are triggered.
 2. In the [Amazon Pinpoint
     console](https://console.aws.amazon.com/pinpoint/), choose Events
     near the top.